-Prerequisites: Qualifying math score and completion of Calculus BC.
+Prerequisites: Qualifying math score and completion of AP Calculus BC.
 Completion of Linear Algebra or Multivariable Calculus preferred.

 Course Format: Individually Paced

 Recommended School Credit: One full year of high school credit equal to or greater than an AP class or one semester of college credit

 Differential Equations is an online and individually-paced course equivalent to the final course in a typical college-level calculus sequence.
 This course is a broad introduction to Ordinary Differential Equations, and covers all topics in the corresponding course at the Johns Hopkins Krieger School of Arts and Sciences.